Kaftan: Algerian kaftan

-The Female kaftan is inscribed in the intangible cultural heritage of humanity, as Tlemcen's costume.
-It is the main piece of the Chedda of Tlemcen.

-The kaftan has been historically documented to be worn in Algeria in the beginning of the 16th century and the presence of the kaftan in Algeria dates far back to the Rustamid period and is attested during the Zirid period in the 10th century as well as the Zayyanid period.
+The kaftan has been historically documented to have been worn in Algeria in the beginning of the 16th century and the presence of the kaftan in Algeria dates far back to the Rustamid period and is attested during the Zirid period in the 10th century as well as the Zayyanid period.
 Following the Ottoman tradition, the male kaftan, known as the kaftan of honour, was bestowed by the Ottoman Sultan upon the governors of Algiers who, in turn, bestowed kaftans upon the Beys and members of distinguished families.
 In his Topography and General History of Algiers, Antonio de Sosa described it as a coloured robe made of satin, of damask, of velvet and silk and having a form that reminded him of the priests' cassocks.
 The Dey wore the kaftan with dangling sleeves; the khodjas (secretaries) wore a very long cloth based kaftan, falling to the ankles; the chaouchs (executors of the justice of the dey) were recognized by a green kaftan with sleeves either open or closed, according to their rank.
 The kaftan was also worn by the janissaries in the 17th and part of the 18th century.
 It continued to be worn by male dignitaries well into the 20th century.

 The female kaftan, on the other hand, evolved locally and derives from the ghlila, a mid-calf jacket that combined Morisco and Ottoman influences, but which evolved following a very specific Algerian style from the sixteenth century onward.
 Between the sixteenth and seventeenth century, middle-class women started wearing the ghlila.
 The use of brocades and quality velvet, the profusion of embroidery and gold threading were not enough to satisfy the need for distinction of the wealthiest Algerians who choose to lengthen the ghlila all the way to the ankles to make a kaftan that became the centrepiece of the ceremonial costume, while the ghlila was confined to the role of daily clothing.
 The introduction of gold thread embroidery into North Africa itself is reputed to have been introduced through Turkish rule.

-In 1789, the diplomat Venture de Paradis described the woman of Algiers as follows:
+In 1789, the diplomat Venture de Paradis described the women of Algiers as follows:

 Several types of kaftans were developed since then, while still respecting the original pattern.
 Nowadays, the Algerian female kaftans, including the modernised versions, are seen as an essential garment in the bride's trousseau in cities such as Algiers, Annaba, Bejaia, Blida, Constantine, Miliana, Nedroma and Tlemcen.

+The wedding costume tradition of Tlemcen, known as chedda of Tlemcen., which features the Algerian caftan, was inscribed to the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO in 2012, in recognition of its cultural significance.